durgaprasad51/devops-practice/kubernetes/README.md

 **Kubernete**
 Google’s entry brought battle-tested patterns from Borg, a declarative API model, an extensible architecture, and — crucially — a vibrant open-source community.

-By 2017, the war was effectively over.
-Kubernetes won because of:

-Community — CNCF governance attracted contributions from every major tech company Extensibility — Custom Resource Definitions (CRDs) let anyone extend K8s Cloud adoption — Every cloud provider offered managed Kubernetes Enterprise backing — Red Hat, VMware, Microsoft, and others invested heavily The CNCF and the Cloud-Native Ecosystem
-When Google donated Kubernetes to the Cloud Native Computing Foundation (CNCF) in 2015, it was a strategic move to ensure Kubernetes remained vendor-neutral.
-The CNCF, part of the Linux Foundation, now oversees a massive ecosystem of cloud-native projects:
+### The CNCF, part of the Linux Foundation, now oversees a massive ecosystem of cloud-native projects:
 Prometheus — Monitoring
 Envoy — Service proxy
 Helm — Package management